What is an Environmental Search?

 Issues relating to the environment are becoming more and more of a priority in the minds of property buyers, particularly as climate change events continue to dominate news headlines.

 From a practical perspective, an environmental search can uncover important information which could result in large costs being incurred by a property owner if they’re deemed responsible for cleaning up land found to be hazardous or highly toxic at a later date.
-Also, an area prone to flooding or landslides will have a negative effect on insurance premiums.
+Also, an area prone to flooding or landslides will harm insurance premiums.

 If you’re using a mortgage to complete a purchase, your lender will not release any of the funds until an environmental search has been done and they’re satisfied there’s no risk to the future value of the property.